pkprincekumar7/annual-sports-event-full/docs/markdown/BACKEND_VALIDATIONS.md

 - ✅ **Array Validation**: Validates `reg_numbers` is a non-empty array
 - ✅ **Sport Existence**: Validates sport exists
 - ✅ **Player Existence**: Validates all players exist
-- ✅ **Participation Limits**: Validates players haven't exceeded participation limits
+- ✅ **Team Membership Check**: Validates players are not already in a team for the sport

 **Error Responses:**
-- `400`: Invalid input, sport not found, players not found, participation limits exceeded
+- `400`: Invalid input, sport not found, players not found, already in team for sport

 ---